Top 500 hedge funds control 90 pct of industry assets - Preqin

-They collectively manage $2.39 trillion of the industry's $2.66 trillion in assets but account for just 11 percent of active firms, the industry tracker said in a statement.
+They collectively manage $2.39 trillion (1.43 trillion pounds) of the industry's $2.66 trillion in assets but account for just 11 percent of active firms, the industry tracker said in a statement.

 "The increase in hedge fund assets is being driven by allocations from the largest investors in hedge funds, those which currently allocate more than $1 billion to the asset class," said Amy Bensted, head of hedge funds products.